Do you have a hard time choosing colors for your landscaping?

 What colors are you attracted to?
 Which ones do you simply hate?
 Use your reaction to help plan your garden.
 Would you enjoy a few colors all mixed?
 Or, separate colors side by side?
 Remember that you can mix white flowers in to soften any color that you feel is possibly too garish for your tastes.
 At the same time, if your favorite color has a hard time standing out as much as you would like, consider framing it with some neutral greenery like ivy or another plant is known mainly for its leaves.
 Pachysandra Procumbens is easy to grow and can be found among our ground covers.

 Burning Bush plants come alive with color in the fall.
-If you'r looking for some vibrancy in your landscaping scheme in spring time also try the forsythia shrubs.
+If you're looking for some vibrancy in your landscaping scheme in springtime also try the forsythia shrubs.

 Source of Choosing Color Schemes in Gardening Designs